kashsabba/address_state_converter/README.md

 •	Reads the address, state shapefile location (downloaded from census tiger files), postgres database hostname, username, password, google maps api key from the command line.

-•	Reads the google maps api with a key embedded and retrieves the latitude and longitude coordinates for the address.
+•	Reads the google maps api with a key provided from command line and retrieves the latitude and longitude coordinates for the address.

 •	Connects to the postgres database using the valid connections provided above.